Justin Bieber Celebrates Turning 23 With Kourtney Kardashian Amid Baby Rumors

 “[Kourtney] doesn’t care what anybody else thinks; this [relationship with Justin] is for real.”

-While Kardashian’s and Bieber’s public dates were confirmed, Hollywood Take noted that baby rumors have swirled for months around the couple.
+While Kardashian and Bieber’s public dates were confirmed, Hollywood Take noted that baby rumors have swirled for months around the couple.
 In July, there were allegations that Kourtney was pregnant with Justin’s baby, and now similar pregnancy rumors have soared.

 However, the media outlet reported that although one source claimed Kardashian and Bieber were contemplating having a baby together, insiders described the pregnancy rumors as “laughable.”

-The relationship between Kourtney and Justin began in late August 2015.
+The relationship between Kourtney and Justin began in late August of 2015.
 Their hookups reportedly started just after Kardashian broke up with Scott Disick.
 An insider cited by the media outlet explained the attraction that the reality TV star feels for Bieber.

 “It’s just one of those things where it makes Kourtney feel good about herself…This young guy is into her, he thinks she’s hot.”